Field theories of active particle systems and their entropy production: #1

-\seclabel{EP_from_propagators} Both $\Op$ and $\Ln$ are based on the transition probability $\Transition_{\yvec\xvec}(\Deltat)$, \Erefs{def_Op_app} and \eref{def_Ln_app}.
-In a field-theoretic description, the probability to be in state $\yvec$ having started from state $\xvec$ is given by \Eref{propagator_expansion_app}
+\toasubsubsection{Expressing the entropy production in terms of propagators} \seclabel{EP_from_propagators} Both $\Op$ and $\Ln$ are based on the transition probability $\Transition_{\yvec\xvec}(\Deltat)$, \Erefs{def_Op_app} and \eref{def_Ln_app}.
+In a field-theoretic description, the probability to be in state $\yvec$ having started from state $\xvec$ is given by the propagator, which here serves the purpose of an indicator function, indicating the presence of the particle in state $\yvec$ through the number of particles at $\yvec$.
+This approach of using the propagator as a transition probability (density) therefore requires the vacuum as the initial state.
+It is readily extended to multiple distinguishable particles (\APref{N_indistinguishable_particles}), and, using a Gibbs-factor, even to indistinguishable particles with multiple occupation provided that \emph{all} particles are being annihilated.